Tim Heidecker: Television

 Since 2012, Heidecker has hosted a parodic web series and podcast called On Cinema, where he and special guest (Gregg Turkington) discuss films from past and present.
 In 2013, an On Cinema Film Guide app was released, featuring the voices of Heidecker and Turkington reviewing over 17,000 films.
 Heidecker, Wareheim, Sarah Silverman, Michael Cera, and Reggie Watts announced on the podcast Comedy Bang!
 Bang! that they were starting a comedy YouTube channel called Jash.

 Since 2016, Heidecker has hosted the podcast and web series Office Hours Live along with Vic Berger and Doug Lussenhop.
 It features phone and video calls with fans, comedians, musicians, and political commentators.

 The duo's anthology horror series, Tim and Eric's Bedtime Stories, aired on Adult Swim from 2014 to 2017.
 A sitcom starring the duo, Beef House, premiered in March 2020.

 On October 23, 2020, Heidecker released his first stand-up comedy special, An Evening with Tim Heidecker, on YouTube.
 Filmed in the style of a typical standup special, Heidecker's special is a parody of the format in which he deliberately plays a hack stand-up comic.

+In December 2020, Heidecker and Turkington launched the HEI Network internet platform, independently run, with subscriptions to finance and distribute On Cinema, after all of Adult Swim livestream programs were cancelled.

+On April 20, 2026, satirical publication The Onion announced that it would be taking control of the far-right conspiracy outlet Infowars, with Heidecker announced as the new "creative director" of the site, planning to create satirical content under the moniker.
+Heidecker stated in an interview, "I just thought it would be just a beautiful joke if we could take this pretty toxic, negative, destructive force of Infowars and rebrand it as this beautiful place for our creativity."
+The Onion announced that a share of merchandise proceeds would be sent to Sandy Hook families.
+Tim had initially contacted The Onion about collaborating when they previously attempted to acquire Infowars in 2024.
+The show later featured Heidecker dying, which The Onion presented as fact with memorials and merch, but the death itself was a satirical fabrication.